About Daniel Keenan Funeral Home

 Gary F. O’Connor, originally from Cairo, NY (Greene County), Gary is a first generation funeral director, having entered funeral service as a second career after twelve years of managerial experience in the hospitality industry.
 He earned an Associate Degree in Mortuary Science from HVCC in 1993 and after completing his residency with the Daniel Keenan Funeral Home, Inc., he became a licensed Funeral Director with the firm in 1994.

 Upon Daniel Keenan’s retirement in 2001, Gary became a partner in the firm with Marie Keenan and James Weeks.
 He served as the Corporate Treasurer.

-He is a communicant of St. James Church where he was a member of the adult choir, the Resurrection Choir and a cantor at Sunday Mass.
+As a communicant of St. James Church, he was a member of the adult choir, the Resurrection Choir and a cantor at Sunday Mass.
 He participated in fund raising activities at the church and is a financial supporter of the food pantry.
 Gary was a member of the National Funeral Directors and the New York State Funeral Directors Associations.

 After 25 years of dedicated service to the profession and our funeral home, he has retired to Florida to join his family there.
 Gary has been an invaluable part of our team and we know how much families appreciated his sensitivity, gentle manner and kindness throughout the years.
 We all wish him the very best on his retirement.

 A graduate of Hudson Valley Community College, he received his funeral directing license in 1984.
 He lives in Delmar with his wife and three children.

 John was born and raised in Troy and graduated from Troy High School in 1991.
 He received his degree in Mortuary Science from Hudson Valley Community College in 1993.
 John has over 20 years of experience in funeral service and has worked for funeral homes in New Windsor, Utica and Latham before joining our staff in 2018.